evoteum/tocgen/README.md

 [//]: # (each of which must have their own titles.)

 ## Configuration
+Uses sensible defaults, so just ignore this entire section if you want to keep things standard.

+If you prefer to [927](https://xkcd.com/927/), feel free to crack on.

+[//]: # (Dear American reader, "crack on" means "continue" in British.
+Come visit us sometime.
+The weather's great.)
+[//]: # ("Honest".)

 ### CLI Args
 Config can be passed as CLI args